apurvh/my-nvim-config/README.md

 #### Copy and paste

 ```
-<leader> a - copy all text in current buffer
+<leader> by - copy all text in current buffer
+<leader> bp - replace current buffer with clipboard
 p] p[ - paste in the current indent level
 ```